-You may want to be in this study if you You may NOT want to be in this study if are: you: Comfortable having researchers ask questions about your and your family May not have time to complete study questionnaires. partners' drug and alcohol use and mental health.
-Are uncomfortable having researchers ask questions about your and your Willing to participate in the study for 12 months. family partners' drug and alcohol use and mental health.
+You may want to be in this study if you are: You may NOT want to be in this study if you: Comfortable having researchers ask questions about your drug and alcohol use and mental health.
+Willing to participate in the study for 12 months.
+May not have time to complete study questionnaires.
+Are uncomfortable having researchers ask questions about your drug and alcohol use and mental health.
 Interested in contributing to scientific knowledge even though you won't benefit directly from the study.